AESTHET1C/Backglass-2-Library/README.md

 `void setVolume(byte volume)` – Sets the maximum speaker volume.
 The default value is 255.

+`bool audioPlaying()` – Returns whether any audio is currently playing.

 ### Display

 `void clearDisplay()` – Clears the display and stops any scrolling text.